jpaquim/psycle/cpsycle/readme.txt

 Compiling

-It compiles with VC6 x86, VC2017 (x86/x64) and VC2019 (x86/x64).
+It compiles with VC6 x86, VC2008(x86 tested, SP1), VC2017 (x86/x64) and
+VC2019(x86/x64).
+You need at least Win98, tested versions: Win98/XP/10.
-There are VC6 files, that can be imported by any later VC version.
+There are VC6/VC2008 files, that can be imported by any later VC version.
 To build checkout the whole psycle trunk.
-After migrating to VC 2017 or 2019 set Gy- to Gy in each project (settings code generation).
+After migrating to VC 2008, 2017 or 2019 set Gy- to Gy in each project (settings code generation).
 For the 64Bit Configuration adjust the Output File Target in Project Linker settings for the host project.
 Set the Output File Target to the project standard.
-Install also mfc and atl support (resource includes need it).
+Install also mfc and atl support (resource includes need it) and install on older platforms the Direct SDK and add the include/lib sdk directories (Tools/Options/Directories).